AlexanderOe/Data_illustration_WorldBank/README.md

-Visit the Website: https://alexanderoe.github.io/Data_illustration_WorldBank/ to see the respective illustration and interactive graphs
+Visit the Website: https://alexanderoe.github.io/Data_illustration_WorldBank/ to see the illustrations and interactive graphs

 # The Environmental Kuznets Curve - A data analysis
 The subsequent investigation is related to the hypothesis of the Environmental Kuznets Curve (EKC) which states that emissions decline with increasing GDP as soon as a certain economic wealth is reached.
 Hence, it assumes a quadratic relationship between GDP and emission.